All content was accurate at the time of publication. Check issuer’s site for most up to date information.

 Another option is to transfer balances to cards with lower interest rates.
 This can help lower your monthly payments and ultimately reduce your overall debt.
 Keep in mind, however, that balance transfer fees may apply, and you will need to carefully consider the terms and conditions of any new cards you are considering.

 Many credit card companies offer balance transfer promotions, including 0% interest for a limited time.
 Before jumping on a deal, however, it’s important to read the fine print and understand any fees associated with the transfer.
-Usually those fees are about 3%.
-Make sure the promotional rate applies to the transferred balance, and not just new purchases.
-Additionally, make careful notes about when the promotional rate ends.
+Those fees are usually about 3%.

 If you are struggling to make payments or need more significant assistance, consider reaching out to your credit card company to negotiate a lower interest rate or payment plan.
 Many companies are willing to work with customers experiencing financial difficulties.